brucemcpherson/cJobject/cross.md

 # VBA Project: cJobject
-This cross reference list for repo (cJobject) was automatically created on 5/11/2015 9:56:44 AM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
+This cross reference list for repo (cJobject) was automatically created on 5/11/2015 12:07:14 PM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
 You can see [library and dependency information here](dependencies.md)

 ###Below is a cross reference showing which modules and procedures reference which others